Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/brief.md

   _community_ area, thus contributing to a public archive/showcase of Marxan planning projects

+_@todo Legacy projects - examples from Okavango demo_

+_@todo Decision tree to guide through choices about what a user may want to achieve depending on use case, then provide information on what parts of the MarxanCloud flow could be enabled according to the user choices **and** which data is available for them to upload._

 ## Legacy Marxan projects import in MarxanWeb

 For reference, the Python-based [MarxanWeb